irisnet/irishub/docs/modules/iservice/README.md

 ```
 * `--def-chain-id` The ID of the blockchain defined of the iService
 * `--service-name` The name of iService
-* `--bind-chain-id`  The ID of the blockchain bond of the iService
+* `--bind-chain-id`  The ID of the blockchain bound of the iService
 * `--provider` The blockchain address of bech32 encoded account

 ```